Neuromend Infusions Schedule Free Consultation

 National Pain Report: Ketamine has been around for a long time, and yet it seems to have a new momentum in helping treat some elements of chronic pain.
 What’s new in 2018?”

 Dr. Young: “Indeed, ketamine is an old drug that has seemed to found new meaning in the past 2 decades.
-One of the reasons is published evidence of the utility of ketamine in the operative setting has shown to have promising results in reducing acute (short-term) and chronic (long-term) pain.
+One of the reasons is published evidence of the utility of ketamine in the operative setting has shown to have promising results in reducing pain.
+Both acute (short-term) and chronic (long-term) pain.
 Another is the current crisis known as the ‘opioid epidemic.’
 Ketamine is known to possess properties that reduce tolerance to opioid medications, provide pain relief via other mechanisms, and provide effects that can be long-lasting.
 As the dangers of chronic opioid use have become better understood, physicians are suggesting ketamine to patients for these reasons.”

 National Pain Report: “Obviously, every patient case is a little different.
 What do you recommend a patient who hasn’t tried ketamine do, in terms of educating one’s self, talking with a physician, how often to have the treatments etc.?”